fu4303/portfolio-skullface-new/_pages/contact.md

 ---
 layout: page
 title: Contact
-description: "If you’d like to get in touch with me, send a <a href='http://twitter.com/home?status=@skullface%20Hi!%20I%20wanted%20to%20say%20'>tweet</a> or an email at <code>meow@</code> this domain. 💌"
+description: "Get in touch with @skullface."
-heading: expanded
+heading: condensed
 permalink: contact
 ---

+If you’d like to get in touch with me, send a <a href='http://twitter.com/home?status=@skullface%20Hi!%20I%20wanted%20to%20say%20'>tweet</a> or an email at <code>meow@</code> this domain. 💌

 ## One-on-one design